Compare Fractions With Different Numerators And Denominators

 Historical Context

 The concept of fractions dates back to ancient civilizations, with evidence found in Egyptian and Babylonian texts.
-The Egyptians used unit fractions (fractions with a numerator of 1) extensively, while the Babylonians used sexagesimal fractions (fractions with a denominator of 60).
+Plus, the Egyptians used unit fractions (fractions with a numerator of 1) extensively, while the Babylonians used sexagesimal fractions (fractions with a denominator of 60).
 The formalization of fraction arithmetic, including comparison methods, evolved over centuries.

 Essential Concepts for Comparison